-As this blog is being written, the Ojibway Prairie Massasauga team is listening to Monster Mass and Thriller while doing office work.
+As this blog is being written, the Ojibway Prairie Massasauga team is listening to Monster Mash and Thriller while doing office work.
 Hopefully everyone reading this is feeling the Halloween spirit as much as we are!

-Those of you who’ve been following the Ojibway Prairie Reptile Recovery Program, be it as a dedicated fan or just a casual observer, know that the Ojibway Prairie population of Eastern Massasaugas is at the lowest size it’s been in decades.
+Those of you who’ve been following the Ojibway Prairie Reptile Recovery Program, be it as a dedicated fan or just a casual observer, know that the Ojibway Prairie population of eastern massasaugas is at the lowest size it’s been in decades.
 Basically, with an abundance of fewer than 25 individuals, it is not considered viable; the incredibly small size of this population places it at very high risk of local extinction.
 Spooky!

 Local extinctions are worth preventing because of their collective impact.
 Eventually, the loss of a sufficient number of populations will cause an entire species to disappear.
-The Ojibway Prairie population represents the second-last remaining colony of Eastern Massasaugas within the Carolinian region of Canada.
-Its disappearance would mark a dramatic loss in the Canadian distribution, ecological variation and genetic diversity of this species, and would bring us one step closer to losing Eastern Massasaugas from within our borders.
+The Ojibway Prairie population represents the second-last remaining colony of eastern massasaugas within the Carolinian region of Canada.
+Its disappearance would mark a dramatic loss in the Canadian distribution, ecological variation and genetic diversity of this species, and would bring us one step closer to losing eastern massasaugas from within our borders.

 Rescuing the Ojibway Prairie population by supplementing it with new animals remains one of the last remaining options to keep the prairie-loving reptiles alive.
 One-off translocation events have failed in the past, therefore we need a sustained effort over many years to increase our chances of success.
 A captive breeding colony could theoretically produce a steady supply of snakes.
 But where does one find a suitable source to establish such a colony, especially when dealing with a legally protected species?
 Great problems require great partnerships.

 Wildlife Preservation Canada has joined forces with four amazing partners to devise a solution to this important conservation problem.
 The Toronto Zoo, Scales Nature Park, Savanta Inc. and Henvey Inlet First Nation, in partnership with our recovery team, are working together to develop the Massasauga Conservation Breeding Program.
-The goal of this program is to secure and maintain a captive breeding population capable of producing a reliable, adequate and healthy supply of captive-bred animals for the rescue of struggling Canadian populations of Eastern Massasaugas.
+The goal of this program is to secure and maintain a captive breeding population capable of producing a reliable, adequate and healthy supply of captive-bred animals for the rescue of struggling Canadian populations of eastern massasaugas.
 Representatives from each group met recently in Orillia, Ontario to strategize on key details relating to the development of the captive breeding colony, namely the securement of a key federal permit and the drafting of a Memorandum of Understanding between all parties clearly identifying roles and contributions of each member.

 A mutual recognition of the importance of conserving this oft-maligned species was the glue that bonded the newly formed partnership, and the excitement about achieving this important milestone was felt around the table.
-Although still in the early stages, the development of the Massasauga Conservation Breeding Program is moving along quicker than all parties anticipated, and its eventual achievement holds great promise for the future of Eastern Massasaugas in Canada.
+Although still in the early stages, the development of the Massasauga Conservation Breeding Program is moving along quicker than all parties anticipated, and its eventual achievement holds great promise for the future of eastern massasaugas in Canada.

 This is the Ojibway Prairie Massasauga team’s last blog post of the 2018 field season.
 As it gets colder and the snakes find suitable overwintering sites, the team transitions into the “office work season”.
 With an amazing summer working with these cryptic animals coming to a close, data entry and our hibernation habitat study become the top priority.
 Click here to learn about our hibernation habitat study.